akohli96/Alphabetizer/README.md

 ## Core algorithm

-All the core logic can be found in the [core directory](https://github.com/akohli96/Alphabetizer/tree/master/src/main/java/core) but essentially inbuilt java features are used to sanitize the input before running it through a comparator.
+All the server.core logic can be found in the [server.core directory](https://github.com/akohli96/Alphabetizer/tree/master/src/main/java/server.core) but essentially inbuilt java features are used to sanitize the input before running it through a comparator.

 ### Thought process